Local cadets visit 2nd Bomb Wing, explore career opportunities

 |0

-This work, Local cadets visit 2nd Bomb Wing, explore career opportunities [Image 9 of 9], by A1C Preston Crawford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Local cadets visit 2nd Bomb Wing, explore career opportunities, by A1C Preston Crawford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.